Table of contents

 Congratulations on taking the leap and providing a home to a rescue dog who will soon become part of the family and give you unconditional love

-As an owner of two rescue dogs, it will be challenging for both of you, but please do not give up, as it will be worth the patience and understanding as you build a strong and loving bond.
+As the owner of rescue dogs, I know it will be challenging for both of you, but please do not give up.
+It will be worth the patience and understanding as you build a solid and loving bond.

 I hope this blog will provide you with lots of friendly advice to make the transition as smooth as possible.